MarcusLassila/MIA-audit-GNN/README.md

 Alternatively, run "src/run_mia.py" which only run one MIA simulation experiment and can be customized with the following flags:

+* --attack: Type of attack to use.
+    * "shadow": The black-box shadow model attack used in "Membership Inference Attack on Graph Neural Networks", "Quantifying Privacy Leakage in Graph Embedding" and "Node-Level Membership Inference Attacks Against Graph Neural Networks".
+    * "confidence": The confidence attack in "Quantifying Privacy Leakage in Graph Embedding", which thresholds the confidence values from the target model for a membership prediction.
 * --dataset: cora, corafull, citeseer, pubmed or flickr.
 * --split: How to split the dataset into target/shadow datasets.
     * "sampled": randomly sample subgraphs consisting of 50% of the nodes for target and shadow model.
 Overlap allowed.